The Lover of Wisdom I

 Another illustrative example: Sappho of Lesbos

-- Entry in Witting & Zerg’s Lesbian Peoples: Material for a Dictionary.
+- Entry in Wittig & Zerg’s Lesbian Peoples: Material for a Dictionary.

 - Not generally recognized as a lesbian until quite recently.